Reasoning by Analogy

 So, if the conclusion may be wrong, why do we ever use reasoning by analogy?

-Galileo’s analogy between the visual effects of mountains on Earth and his telescopic observations on the Moon’s terminator led him to declare there were mountains on the Moon in 1609, more than three and a half centuries before we visited it.
+But I don’t want to leave you believing that reasoning from analogy can’t be helpful.
+In 1609, Galileo drew an analogy between the visual effects of mountains on Earth and his telescopic observations on the Moon’s terminator.
+This led Galileo to declare there were mountains on the Moon, more than three and a half centuries ago.

 Citation.
 Mountains on the Moon image created by Bing at my prompt.